Treadmill-Reviews.co.uk

-Hi I’m Alex and welcome to treadmill-reviews.co.uk the unbiased treadmill reviews site.
+Hi I’m Alex and welcome to treadmill-reviews.co.uk, the unbiased treadmill reviews site.
 Here you will find independent reviews of the top treadmill brands & models, from Reebok Fitness, Vision Fitness, Life Fitness, NordicTrack, Horizon Fitness and many many more.

 I used to work as a service engineer for a major sports company so know a lot about the mechanics of treadmills and other equipment.
 I’m also an avid runner and have a real passion for fitness.
 Due to the success of this site I also created a cross trainer reviews website.